kripikroli/dev_bitcoinminer/_posts/2011-01-07-mining-pool-14k.md

 featured:
 layout: post
 ---

-Mining Pool exceeding 14 Ghash/sec.
+<p>Mining Pool exceeding 14 Ghash/sec.</p>

-Hopefully Slush’s new server can handle the heat!
+<p>Hopefully Slush’s new server can handle the heat!  </p>

-The statistics page for Bitcoin Pooled Mining (BPM) is showing activity that is exceeding by a large margin any previously seen level.
-This means the pool activity represents around 10% of all hashing power occurring among Bitcoin nodes.
+<p>The statistics page for Bitcoin Pooled Mining (BPM) is showing activity that is exceeding by a large margin any previously seen level. </p>

-Previous Posts
+<p>This means the pool activity represents around 10% of all hashing power occurring among Bitcoin nodes.</p>